jinxlover/daily-unbiased-news/README.md

 Daily Unbiased News is a simple, static news aggregator designed to pull the latest headlines from multiple reputable sources and surface them in a clean, mobile‑friendly interface.
-The site is automatically refreshed every day via a GitHub Action, ensuring you always see up‑to‑date stories without any manual intervention.
+The site is automatically refreshed every 10 minutes via a GitHub Action, ensuring you always see up‑to‑date stories without any manual intervention.

 ## Features